KernFerm/BubblesTheDev-WebBrowser/Browser-Privacy-Comparison.md

 ## Browser Privacy Comparison

 Update note for readers: the original comparison text below was written around version `1.0.65`.
-The browser has since moved forward to version `1.1.10`, and the addendum sections in this document extend the comparison with the newer local AI and privacy-safe diagnostics behavior without removing the earlier reference material.
+The browser has since moved forward to version `1.1.15`, and the addendum sections in this document extend the comparison with the newer local AI, privacy-safe diagnostics, accessibility, and installer-behavior updates without removing the earlier reference material.

-This document reflects the current privacy posture of BubblesTheDev Web Browser version `1.1.10`.
+This document reflects the current privacy posture of BubblesTheDev Web Browser version `1.1.15`.

 The goal is accuracy, not marketing language.
 The browser does not implement built-in telemetry, analytics SDKs, cloud sync, a built-in silent auto-updater client, or automatic diagnostics upload.
 It does, however, make normal network requests when the user browses the web, uses built-in search features, uses supported site authentication flows such as passkeys, or downloads files.